CLNEulalia/Express-Mongoose/readme.md

 ## Homework

-You should now be able to complete the [second part of the YUM homework](https://git.generalassemb.ly/ga-wdi-exercises/yum#part-ii-add-express).
+You should now be able to complete [the YUM homework](https://git.generalassemb.ly/ga-wdi-exercises/yum#part-ii-add-express).

 ## Resources